gwilku/jscan-docs/jeep/gc.rst

 3) Unhook the module itself located under the driver seat.
 4) Disconnect the negative terminal of the main battery for 30 seconds and reconnect it to get rid of the message and the blinking buttons.
+5) If you get ABS errors, run ABS initialization procedure.

 .. _Tire Size: https://jscan-docs.readthedocs.io/en/latest/general/tiresize.html